xebialabs-community/xlr-custom-report-plugin/README.md

 **!!
 IMPORTANT !!**

 - Please do not have any print statements in your report script
-- The script to keep adding comma separated values in a variable called `report`
+- The script should keep adding comma separated values in a variable called `report`
-- Every row being appended can have a new line separator
+- Every row being appended should have a new line separator

 #### Snapshot 1